Dongshan Island Campaign

 The Dongshan Island Campaign (東山島戰役 (东山岛战役, Dōngshān Dǎo Zhànyì)) was a battle fought on Dongshan Island, Fujian between the Nationalists and the Communists during the Chinese Civil War when the Nationalists unsuccessfully attempted to retake the island from the Communists.
 The campaign was the last and largest battle between the two sides after the Nationalists retreated to Taiwan.
-After this defeat, the Nationalists realized that it would never be practical to launch a large scale counterattack against the mainland on a similar scale again.
+After this battle the Republic of China stopped launching large scale offensive operations against Communist China.
 Instead, the Nationalist strikes against mainland China were reduced to limited infiltration and skirmishes.